 Share Your Feelings

-Little kids have big feelings – but so do teachers!
-When a situation arises where you are having big feelings, take a moment to process it in front of your students.
-Make time to share personal experiences (within reason!).
-Be vulnerable – point out your own mistakes, and talk about your own struggles and triumphs when you were their age.
-Seeing that their teacher is human and approachable can go a long with building lasting, positive student relationships.
+Little kids have big feelings—and so do teachers!
+When emotions run high, take a moment to process them in front of your students.
+Share personal experiences, admit mistakes, and talk about your own struggles and successes from when you were their age.
+This shows students that you’re human and approachable, helping to build strong, positive relationships.
+Another idea, when emotions run too high amongst classmates, try a conflict resolution sheet.

 Keep Note!